itmat/Normalization/README.md

 This runs the Normalization pipeline. <br>
 You can also run it step by step using the scripts documented in [#2.
 NORMALIZATION STEPS](https://github.com/itmat/Normalization/tree/master#2-normalization-steps).

 By default, the pipeline will pause after the [5) Predict Number of Reads](https://github.com/itmat/Normalization/tree/master#5-predict-number-of-reads) step.
-You will have a chance to check the following before resuming:
-* number of reads you will have after normalization
+You will have a chance to check the number of reads you will have after normalization and percent high expressors before resuming.
-* percent high expressors<br>

     run_normalization --sample_dirs <file of sample_dirs> --loc <s> \
     --unaligned <file of fa/fqfiles> --samfilename <s> --cfg <cfg file> [options]